LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="RefreshAccessTokenByRefreshToken-get-">Refresh Access Token by Refresh Token (GET)</h4>
  This API is used to refresh an access token via it's associated refresh token.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/refresh-token/refresh-access-token-by-refresh-token)

 ```java